robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 After you have modified the slurm.conf, save and exit k9s.
 Note that the editor is vi.
 This is the way to modify: press `i` to enter *insertion* mode,  then press `Esc`, write `:wq` to write the file to save it and then quit the editor and then `Enter`.
+This step is **important** as it makes modifications consistent whenever we switch off the virtual machine from which we are working.

 Log out, now login as `root` in `login01`